-An estimated budget to fund the activities of the District is set forth in Exhibit B. The annual budget may increase or decrease depending on the amount of funding contributed by state and county sources to carry out the County of Napa's Workplans for the Glassy-Winged Sharpshooter, Vineyard Protection Program, Vine Mealybug, the Vine Mealybug Parasitoid Release Project and the Enhanced Detection Trapping/Research program.
+An estimated budget to fund the activities of the District is set forth in Exhibit B. The annual budget may increase or decrease depending on the amount of funding contributed by state and county sources to carry out the County of Napa's Workplans for the Glassy-Winged Sharpshooter, Vine Mealybug, the Vine Mealybug Parasitoid Release Project, and the VPP Trapping Program.
 Funding for the improvements is financed through a property-based assessment levied against each parcel consisting of one or more planted vineyard acres in the District area.
 A detailed description of the methodology for determining the special benefit assessment for each parcel is set forth in Exhibit C.